Russia's Renaissance Insurance hopes to raise $290mn with IPO

 Renaissance Insurance is one of Jordan’s biggest investments and has been a focus of the Sputnik Group since it was established.
 Today the company says it is disrupting the domestic insurance market with its leading digital platform that “offers efficiency and agility” that the other more traditional players lack.

-The company has launched an AI powered app that includes automated document and handwriting recognition software as well as photo recognition to make a strong customer experience.
+The company has launched an AI-powered app that includes automated document and handwriting recognition software as well as photo recognition to make a strong customer experience.

 And business is booming.
 Russia’s financial sector has come roaring back to life in the last year as the economy bounces back from the coronacrisis.
 Investors are particularly interested in financial sector stocks, as they are considered to be a proxy play on the economic recovery.
-Banks are currently making their best profits in the last five years and the size of the total insurance market has tripled in the last ten years, but up a third in the second quarter of this year alone.
+Banks are currently making their best profits in the last five years and the size of the total insurance market has tripled in the last ten years, and up a third in the second quarter of this year alone.

 Insurance premiums totalled RUB434.4bn ($6bn) in the second quarter year on year, exceeding last year's and pre-coronavirus levels, the regulator reported in September.

 “The number, coming as a result of low activity in 2020 when most restrictive measures were in place, was further helped by the accelerated growth of premiums in core types of insurance.
-The trends are reported in the Review of Key Indicators of Insurers,” the Central Bank of Russia (CBR) said on its website.
+The trends are reported in the Review of Key Indicators of Insurers,” the CBR said on its website.

 As demand for household loans rose, life insurance premiums were up 2.2 times in the second quarter to RUB35.2bn, and health and accident insurance premiums grew 1.8 times to RUB69.8bn.
 Expanding car loans and higher prices of vehicles drove 34.3% growth in the car insurance market that totalled RUB48.6bn.

 As bne IntelliNews has written elsewhere, the time horizon of the average Russian has been growing steadily over the last three decades.
-In the early 1990s following the collapse of the Soviet Union and the Russian economy personal time horizons came down to a matter of days as the future became totally unforeseeable.
+In the early 1990s following the collapse of the Soviet Union and the Russian economy, personal time horizons came down to a matter of days as the future became totally unforeseeable.
 However, as the country recovered and began to grow, time horizons extended to months and then years, and products like consumer loans took off in the early noughties.
 As that decade wore on, time horizons extended into decades and mortgages appeared as Russians felt confident about committing themselves to a decade-long investment.
 But it has been only recently that the time horizon has extended to old age and death, and Russians are starting to invest into pensions and life insurance to protect their families.

 The life insurance segment has been growing even faster than the general insurance business, expanding 19-fold in the last ten years, according to Renaissance Insurance, driven by consumer lending and continuously falling bank deposit interest rates that have driven retail investors into the stock market as bne IntelliNews recently reported in a profile of SPB Exchange, the market leader in that business.